elastic/rally/README.md

 * `Driver`: drives the race, i.e. it is executing the benchmark according to the track specification.
 * `Reporter`: A reporter tells us how the race went (currently only after the fact).

 When implementing a new benchmark, create a new file in `track` and create a new `Track` and one or more `TrackSetup` instances.
 See `track/countries_track.py` for an example.
+The new track will be picked up automatically.
+You can run Rally with your track by issuing `esrally --track=your-track-name`.
+All available tracks can be listed with
-Currently, race control does not pick up the new benchmark automatically but adding support for that is coming soon.
+`esrally list tracks`.

 ### How to Contribute